freshwebio/entre/README.md

 So far the implementation of entre will support most routers.
 Special adaptation was needed to integrate with the httprouter package both ways.
-If there is a router that takes a handler with a different shape from that of the standard http.Handler and you think entre should support create an issue on the repository.
+If there is a router that takes a handler with a different shape from that of the standard http.Handler and you think entre should support it, create an issue on the repository.